ibrahiimbas/Pill_Reminder_Esp8266_Project/README.md

 ```
 Adafruit_MQTT_Publish remainingTFeed = Adafruit_MQTT_Publish(&mqtt, AIO_USERNAME"/feeds/YourFeedName");
 ```
-Then create a dashboard in AdafruitIO and connect the dashboard to your feed.
+Then create a dashboard in Adafruit IO and connect the dashboard to your feed.
 Set the dashboard as you wish. <br/>
 ![Image](https://github.com/user-attachments/assets/418bfbee-cdaa-4a26-9f5d-3356aa525933) <br/><br/>

 # Setting the Countdown Timer: <br/>